 According to McKinsey & Company, email is still more significant and effective than acquiring customers via social media.

-And while the effectiveness of the email marketing channel remains top-notch, the trends that guide the channel are ever-changing.
+While the effectiveness of the email marketing channel remains top-notch, the trends that guide the channel are ever-changing.
 Therefore, you’ll want to keep up to date on the most effective conversion techniques and strategies.
 Here’s a preview of email marketing trends for 2017:

 #1: Customized Creative